Enalean/tuleap-documentation-en/languages/en/user-guide/project-website.rst

 Visiting a Web Site
 ===================

-When a new project is created on SYS\_PRODUCT\_NAME a project specific Web Site is created as well.
+When a new project is created on |SYSPRODUCTNAME| a project specific Web Site is created as well.
 You can access a project Web site in 2 different ways: